 For example, if you want to take screenshots, you will need to use Shift + Command + 3 or Shift + Command + 4 instead of clicking a print-screen key.
 Switching between windows requires clicking Command + Tab.
 We have a detailed tutorial describing all 3 ways to take screenshots on macOS.

 A lot depends on your needs and what you want to memorize.
 Visit the official Apple website, and you will find the list of every MacBook keyboard shortcut in the support section of the website.
-If you also use a PC, don’t forget to try these 25 Windows 10 keyboard shortcuts.

 Use Second Screen

 Catalina macOS brought the much-anticipated Sidecar feature.
 Now, MacBook owners can connect their iPad to the computer and take advantage of the tablet as a second screen.

 Don’t Miss: 5 Ways to Copy File and Folder Path on macOS

 It is no secret that MacBooks do not have the largest screen, and some people invest in an external monitor.
 However, if you have an iPad, you can use that instead.

 While it is not the same as using dual monitors, you will find that a second display makes work a lot easier, especially if you need to switch tabs often.
 Or, if you have been using a physical dictionary before to look up word definitions, now you can use a separate screen for that.